core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### SIDs as instance-identifier {#instance-identifier-with-sid}

 SIDs uniquely identify a schema node.
 In the case of a single instance schema node, i.e., a schema node defined at the root of a YANG module or submodule or schema nodes defined within a container, the SID is sufficient to identify this instance.
+(Note that no delta mechanism is employed for SIDs used for identityref.)

 In the case of a schema node member of a YANG list, a SID is combined with the list key(s) to identify each instance within the YANG list(s).